How Many Chinese Characters Are There? A Guide for Fluency and HSK Goals

-In this post, we’ll walk you through the importance of Chinese characters and how learning them can actually improve your language skills beyond just word recognition.
+In this post, we’ll walk you through the importance of Chinese characters and how learning them can improve your language skills beyond just word recognition.

-How Many Chinese Characters Are There?
+How Many Characters Are There in Chinese?

-As mentioned earlier, the government began simplifying characters in the 1950s.
+The government began simplifying characters in the 1950s.
 By 1986, over 2,000 characters were simplified.
 Comparing the numbers of all simplified characters versus the characters that have been simplified, experts guess that the current number of new simplified characters is around 3,000 or so.

-If you’re not sure whether to learn traditional or simplified, it all depends on your purposes for learning Mandarin.
+If you’re not sure whether to learn traditional or simplified, it all depends on your purpose for learning Mandarin.
 Traditional Chinese is preferred in Hong Kong, Macau and Taiwan, so if you plan on traveling or moving to any one of those places, you’re better off studying the traditional form.
 If you’re headed to the mainland, Singapore or Malaysia, simplified Chinese is the way to go.